340:60-1-6. Program eligibility and procedures

 (i) a single adult.
 Adults living alone or with other adults are considered as single or separate family units; or

-(ii) an adult and his or her spouse and all minor children 17 years of age and younger for whom the family assumes financial responsibility.
+(ii) an adult and the adult's spouse and all minor children, 17 years of age and younger, for whom the family assumes financial responsibility.
 Spouses living together must be considered in the same family unit.

 (F) Income requirements.
 Maximum countable earned and unearned income for all family unit members must be less than the payment standard for the number of eligible members per Appendix C-1, Maximum Income, Resource, and Payment Standards, Schedule XIV.A.
 When income is reduced due to overpayment or garnishment recoupment, the gross income before recoupment or garnishment is counted.

 (i) Reporting requirements.
-Family unit members are responsible for reporting all income at application and within 10-calendar days of when a family unit member:
+Family unit members are responsible for reporting all income at application and within 10-calendar days of when:

 (II) the income source, amount, or dates received changes.

-(I) Earned income is not counted against the payment standard for the first four months of the eight-month eligibility period.
+(I) Earned income is not counted against the payment standard for the first six months of the 12-month eligibility period.